 4. Line with Buffer: A line buffer is the perfect tool for a corridor study.
 This tool allows the selection of a particular area and then provides the option to establish a buffer around it.
 In this example, the line is straight and only has a beginning and end point, but the tool is flexible.

 Pro-Tip: The line doesn’t need to follow any particular geography.
-It doesn't need to go north to south, or only be two points.
+It doesn't need to go north to south and can be more than two points.
 Get creative!

 5. Travel Time Boundary: Creating a boundary using travel times opens up a lot of possibilities within mySidewalk.
 The tool already allows you to apportion (read: visualize) data based on the custom boundaries you create, so this is another simple way you can create a boundary.

 Travel times can be a valuable way to make a boundary and we are making that easier than ever.
 Use this tool to calculate:

 from a single location (or point) on a map.